 Need Career Advice?
 Get employment skills advice at all levels of your career

-After Forouzesh appealed the decision, The Ninth Circuit Court of Appeals panel said: “The statutory claims fail as a matter of law because no reasonable consumer would think (for example) that a 12-ounce ‘iced’ drink, such as iced coffee or iced tea, contains 12 ounces of coffee and no ice.
+However, the Ninth Circuit Court of Appeals panel said: “The statutory claims fail as a matter of law because no reasonable consumer would think (for example) that a 12-ounce ‘iced’ drink, such as iced coffee or iced tea, contains 12 ounces of coffee and no ice.

 “The fraud claim fails for the same reason because (even assuming there was a representation) justifiable reliance is absent.